Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 The first task was to take every available roles.
 We had :

--** **A **lead project** that is also an engine programme.
+- A **lead project** that is also an engine programme.
 He then became latter a game programmer.

-- A** lead design**, in charge of designing the game from the mechanics to the visual look of it.
+- A **lead design**, in charge of designing the game from the mechanics to the visual look of it.
 He is also a gameplay programmer

 - A **lead tool** programmer/devops, working on tools and maintaining our repository